Network News — December 10, 2020

 Newly updated 65+ Flu Defense website features tools and resources for healthcare professionals serving older adults

+In the 2018–19 season, only 68% of adults age 65 and older were vaccinated against influenza.
+Confident recommendations for flu vaccine from healthcare providers are powerfully persuasive and make a significant difference in decisions your patients make about vaccination.
 To assist you in maximizing protection for your patients, IAC, in collaboration with Seqirus, has updated the 65+ Flu Defense website at www.influenza-defense.org.
-This helpful site includes information, tools, and tips for communicating with these adults about the scope and severity of influenza, for example:
+This helpful site includes information, tools, and tips for communicating with these adults about the scope and severity of influenza, for example:- Influenza in Adults 65+: The Facts

 - Influenza Vaccination: Questions Patients Age 65 and Older Frequently Ask Their HCP